nshlapo/CompArchFinal/writeup.md

 Floating point units (FPUs) support mathematical operations in the floating point domain.
 With a small number of floating point operations (addition, multiplication, division, square root), we can compute excellent approximations to a variety of functions -- trigonometric, exponentials, and logarithms, among others.

 ##FPU Construction

 ![Basic FPU block diagram]()

 We constructed our FPU by progressively building up the complexity of our mathematical components.
 We began with a simple converter from 32-bit integer format to 32-bit single precision floating point format, which is required if we want our CPU to be able to pass immediates to the FPU.

 ![Converter block diagram](img/final/converter.jpg)

+The converter functions by first converting 2s complement negatives to their corresponding positive number.
+It left shifts the 32-bit fixed number until it encounters a 1 in the MSB.
+It then outputs the 23 MSBs, the correct 2^n exponent, and the sign bit of the original number.

 ###Multiplication

 Our next module was an integer multiplier which performs a series of shifts and additions to calculate the product of two inputs.
 This was easily scalable into a floating-point multiplier, since the only additional operations needed were to keep track of exponents and appropriately place the radix point after a multiplication.
+The multiplier works similiar to how one does multiplication by hand, left shifting one of the operands and then adding it to the result if the corresponding bit of the other operand is 1.

 ![Multiplication block diagram](img/final/fp_multiplier.jpg)

 ###Division
-In order to perform a floating point division, we realized we needed a floating point Simple-Less-Than module and Zero checker.
-We used behavioural verilog to model these in order to maximize the time we spent constructing new mathematical operation modules (although it would essentially involve a converter and the bitwise modules we constructed for our earlier ALU).
-The divider uses combinations of shifts and subtractions to calculate the quotient.
+In order to perform a floating point division, we follow a similar procedure as mulitplication, emulating the long division process.
+The divider uses combinations of shifts, less-than checks, and subtractions to calculate the quotient.

 ![Division module block diagram](img/final/fp_divider.jpg)